June 29, 2021

 From there, you’ll want to consider:

-- Purchase shares of mutual funds – Many mutual funds have minimum investment amounts.
-Vanguard’s, for example, is $3,000 for actively managed funds, so you’ll have to save up to meet the minimum before investing in your chosen fund.
+Purchase shares of mutual funds – Many mutual funds have minimum investment amounts.
+Vanguard’s, for example, is, so you’ll have to save up to meet the minimum before investing in your chosen fund.
 Keep in mind that you can only trade mutual funds once per day, after the stock market has closed.
-One benefit of mutual funds is that they allow you to purchase fractional shares, meaning you can invest any dollar amount, not just the exact price of one or more shares.
+One benefit of mutual funds is that they allow you to purchase, meaning you can invest any dollar amount, not just the exact price of one or more shares.

 As with stocks, you should regularly check your asset growth and reallocate as necessary.
 You may also want to set up recurring deposits to continue building your wealth over time.